emmarez/gamechanger-crawlers-local-environment-setup/README.md

 ## Setup Local Env for GC Development using Docker
-1. Open Docker Desktop, and open the ubuntu container
+1. Open Docker Desktop, and build a new container with an ubuntu image
+    ```
+    sudo docker pull ubuntu
+    sudo docker run -ti ubuntu /bin/bash
+    ```
-2. Install Google Chrome and ChromeDriver
+3. Install Google Chrome and ChromeDriver
     - dependencies:
          ```
          apt-get update